jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 setup
 ********************************************************************************************

-I open a terminal in the Integrated Development Environment (IDE) and type the following commands to make the project
+I open a terminal in the Integrated Development Environment (IDE) and type the following commands

 * I use mkdir_ with the ``-p/--parents`` option to make a directory for the project with a child directory called ``tests`` inside it